Car Insurance Calculator: Estimate Your Car Insurance Cost

 Frequently asked questions

-The average cost of minimum coverage car insurance in the United States is $64 per month.
-Full coverage typically costs around $164 per month.
+The average cost of car insurance in the United States is $175 per month for a full coverage policy.
+Minimum liability coverage typically costs around $69 per month.
 However, your rates will vary based on where you live, your insurance company, what kind of car you have and your driving history.

 How do I estimate car insurance costs?